Faith on account of empirical evidence is knowledge but

 basis of which normative belief can be justified or must be

-rejected.
-As explained in The normativeness of 'purely descriptive'
+As explained in The normativeness of 'purely descriptive' theorizing

-belief is unjustified which does not embrace a principle of
+belief is unjustified that does not embrace a principle of truth, that

-but the one is simpler than the other, while not being less
+principles and goals, but the one is simpler than the other, while not

-comprehensive, it is only justifiable to hold the simpler belief
+being less comprehensive, it is only justifiable to hold the simpler

-according to a principle of conceptual austerity.
-(Like the
+belief according to a principle of conceptual austerity.

-propositional norm, no ground-norm and even no norm of
+propositional norm, not a ground-norm and even not a norm of

 correspondence.)